ices-tools-dev/echoSMs/docs/training.md

 _This section is under development_

-Choosing and using acoustic scattering models can be difficult. to help, this page provides links to some helpful resources and presentations.
+Choosing and using acoustic scattering models can be difficult.
+To help, this page provides links to some helpful resources and presentations.
 Suggestions of additional items for the list below are welcome, as are other training materials that may be relevant.